sciris/scirisweb/README.md

 ## Examples

-In the `examples` and `vue_proto_webapps` directories are contained a number of working examples of web applications combining Vue, Flask, and Twisted.
+In the `examples/` and `vue_proto_webapps/` directories are contained a number of working examples of web applications combining Vue, Flask, and Twisted.
 These are being used as stepping stones for developing the main framework based in `user_interface`, `session_manager`, `model_code`, and `bin`.

 ### Hello World